CryptocurrencyCheckout/PiratePay/README.md

 PiratePay is a open source web application that makes accepting ARRR (PirateChain) on your store or website easier and more secure.
 This is done by putting your ARRR wallet behind a RESTful API, Oauth2 authentication

+## More Details.

+More details to come.
+If you have any questions please contact !Ratstang CryptocurrencyCheckout#4037 on the ARRR Discord, or by the email below.

 ## Why Publicly Facing Wallet Servers is Bad.